Updated October 25, 2023

 The following issues can cause tremendous anxiety and stress during pregnancy :

 - “Stories” you will hear from family and friends based on their personal experiences

-- Relationship issues which can surface during pregnancy (domestic abuse is more common during pregnancy)
+- Relationship issues that can surface during pregnancy (domestic abuse is more common during pregnancy)

 - Social media pressures about childbirth and parenting (natural childbirth, breastfeeding etc.)

 - Unrealistic expectations we can often put on ourselves.
 (Pregnancy is a time to go easy on yourself.)

 - Unanticipated prenatal care complications ( I did 16 weeks on bed rest with my son and then had an emergency c-section, my stress level was through the roof!)

 Here are 7 strategies you can try to ease your stress during pregnancy:

 Though this suggestion may seem fundamental and quite obvious to most, it is perhaps the most important piece of advice to follow if you want to truly relieve the stress surrounding your labor, delivery, and postpartum experience.

 Think of why Lamaze and various breathing techniques are so effective when alleviating the apprehension associated with labor.

 Whether you choose to receive pain medication or not during labor, the process of educating yourself thoroughly about the labor and delivery process and mindfully preparing yourself is invaluable when it comes to the childbirth experience.